jamieroszel22/Redbooks_RAG_Macbook/README.md

 - **Volume Mounts**: When specifying volume paths in podman-compose.yml, use absolute paths for better compatibility
 - **SELinux**: If running on RHEL/Fedora with SELinux enabled, use the `:z` suffix for volume mounts

+### Podman on macOS Notes

+The repository includes a special `podman-compose.yml` file with macOS-compatible volume definitions.
+The `podman-setup.sh` script will:

+1. Create necessary directories
+2. Generate a compatible podman-compose.yml file
+3. Check if the Podman machine is running and start it if needed
+4. Build and start the containers

+This approach resolves common volume mounting issues seen on macOS with Podman.

 ## Configuration

 Edit the `.env` file to configure: